Overview of Damage Prevention

 To protect trees from sapsuckers, wrap barriers of ¼-inch hardware cloth, plastic mesh, or burlap around injured areas to discourage further damage.
 Such barriers may be practical for protecting high-value ornamental or shade trees.
 In orchards and forested areas, it may be best to let the sapsuckers have one or more of their favorite trees.
 The act of discouraging them from select trees may encourage the birds to disperse to others, causing damage to more trees.

 Woodpeckers can be very persistent and are not easily driven from their territories or pecking sites.
 Therefore, visual or sound frightening devices intended to protect buildings should be employed as soon as the problem is identified, and before territories are well established.
-After woodpeckers have been discouraged or frightened away, repair the damage by filling the holes with wood patch or covering them.
+After woodpeckers have been discouraged or frightened away, repair the damage by filling the holes with wood patch or by covering them.
 Frightening devices often fail to give desired results and nets may have to be installed.

-Sound Loud noises such as clapping hands, a toy cap pistol, and banging on a garbage can lid have been used to frighten woodpeckers away from houses.
+Sound Loud noises such as clapping hands, a toy cap pistol, and banging on a garbage can lid have been used to frighten woodpeckers from houses.
 Such harassment, if repeated when a bird returns, may cause it to relocate permanently.

 Propane exploders (gas cannons) or other commercial noise-producing devices may have some merit for scaring woodpeckers from commercial orchards for short periods of time.
 They rarely are acceptable near inhabited dwellings or residential areas because of the noise they produce.
 Around homes, portable radios have little success in discouraging woodpeckers.
 High-frequency, (e.g. ultrasound) sound-producing devices are marketed for controlling pest birds but rarely are effective as advertised.
 High-frequency sounds are above the normal audible hearing range of humans, but also are above the range of most birds.
 Distress calls may be effective to reduce damage by woodpeckers.